What is Maritime Heritage?

 Step 2: Historic Maps and Geographical Information System

 Due to the dynamic nature of the shifting sand banks on the coast, cartographic sources, such as historic maps, illustrate the hazards encountered by contemporaries of various times in history.
 By identifying hazards, archaeologists can potentially pinpoint significant areas of risk where mariners may have run into trouble navigating.
 Additionally, by comparing maps throughout history, researchers can examine shoreline change through time which may have impacted archaeological remains.
 A landscape in flux means that which was once underwater could now be found on land and that which was high and dry may now be resting beneath the sound.
 Geographical Information System (GIS) is a computer software that researchers use as a tool to overlay these maps on top of one another for comparison.
-The process by which these maps are overlayed relies on selecting specific points on the historic map that line up with a modern basemap.
+The process by which these maps are overlaid relies on selecting specific points on the historic map that line up with a modern base-map.
 In addition, examining these maps also showcases changing cartographic symbols within the research area, which reveals clues to wrecking events and evolving landscape use.
 This preliminary research that occurs before archaeologists even enter the field is crucial to maximizing the productivity of the field survey.

 Step 3: Side Scan Sonar and Magnetometer Survey

 Maritime archaeologist rely on remote sensing technology to cover large swaths of submerged areas in a methodical and systematic survey.
 For this project, archaeologists utilized two different remote sensing technologies simultaneously to gain a greater sense of what physically remains on the sound floor or a few meters beneath it.
 Side scan sonar emits sound waves in the form of a Compressed High Intensity Radar Pulse or CHIRP, which bounces off the underwater floor and returns to the receiver.
-Any objects that sit off of the bottom appear on a computer screen aboard the research vessel in the form of relief.
+Any objects that sit off the bottom appear on a computer screen aboard the research vessel in the form resembling relief.
 It is up to the team of archaeologists to interpret these images and ascertain significance and sites of potential interest.
 Researchers also used a magnetometer in concert with side scan sonar to aid in the survey process.
 A magnetometer detects distortions in the earth’s magnetic field, which is useful because objects that are capable of distorting the earth’s field are ferrous, meaning they contain iron.
 The presence of iron often indicates objects that were constructed by humans such as ships, docks, piers, and duck blinds.
 Magnetometers offer the added benefit of detecting ferrous objects buried beneath the sand, providing the opportunity for anomalies or areas of interest not picked up by the side scan sonar.
 The survey covered an area of 2.5 kilometers by 2.5 kilometers of sound floor.
 To cover that much ground in an efficient and exacting manner, the researchers designed a line spacing grid that allowed for 200% coverage of the sound floor.
 This meant that each square meter of the sound, within the research area, was remotely surveyed from two perspectives.
 To carry out the survey, researchers performed what is commonly known as “mowing the lawn”.
 Beginning at a Global Positioning System (GPS) fixed point, researchers set a heading and follow that heading for 2.5 kilometers.
 When they reach the end of the survey area, they position the research vessel over 25 meters to begin another lane, heading in the opposite direction in which they just came, much in the same manner you cut the grass in your yard.
 The work is not over upon completion of the survey portion of the project, in many ways it has just begun.
 Archaeologists need to assemble the data and perform a set of procedures called post-processing.
 This is an opportunity to refine the data and identify anomalies or objects of particular interest.

 Step 4: Shoreline Transect Survey and Metal Detection

 In areas too close to shore where the remote sensing equipment could not go, the team performed a shoreline transect survey.
 This portion of the research was not designed to be a comprehensive survey covering the entire shoreline, but rather just a sample.
-The team established a survey grid comprised of a 600 foot by 600 foot section once again defined by GPS units.
+The team established a survey grid comprised of a 600 foot by 600-foot section once again defined by GPS units.
 In the event of an archaeological find, the researchers could pinpoint its location within the grid with an excellent degree of accuracy.
 The team laid a baseline measuring 300 feet long and ran it on a direct northerly course to help construct their grid.
-The process by which the team surveyed this sample area followed the same principle as the remote sensing, except this survey was a visual inspection, meaning they “mowed the lawn” using sight rather than equipment, because the water depth allowed it.
+The process by which the team surveyed this sample area followed the same principle as the remote sensing, except this survey was a visual inspection, meaning they “mowed the lawn” using sight rather than equipment because the water depth allowed it.
 When the visibility became poor, sense of touch took its place.
 When the water became too deep, the archaeologists donned masks and snorkels.
 During the shoreline transect survey, as team members conducted visual inspections, one of the members carried a metal detector.
 This waterproof device, unlike the magnetometer, is capable of detecting other non-ferrous metals, while also collecting GPS positions for each anomaly.

 Step 5: Photogrammetry